 Durability is further enhanced by its dense old growth rings.
 In fact, in places where Douglas fir was commonly harvested a century ago, there are numerous examples of

 antique homes that still showcase the lasting beauty of their original Douglas fir floors.
 Although Douglas fir is technically a softwood, it is actually harder than many hardwood species.
 The classification of softwood or hardwood is actually based on seed type and not hardness or density.
 When comparing samples of the same size from old growth versus new growth trees, it is clear that the old growth samples are much heavier.
-The process of natural air drying over the course of our flooring's first historic lives gives the wood an "inner glow" and also contributes to hardness and durability.
+The process of natural air drying over the course of our flooring's first historic lives as barn siding boards gives the wood an "inner glow" and also contributes to hardness and durability.
 For these reasons, Douglas fir makes excellent, long lasting flooring.

 Specialty Wood Options